daleonpz/misc/Headlines.md

 - Why men crack...
 - How three trunks of India Madras started Yale University
 - The man in the Hathaway shirt
+- Have you ever wondered what you would look like with a "million dollar smile"?